mmcux/de-nds-translation/README.md

 # Low German as low resource language

-Although the total speaker number with 1-2 million speaker might be relatively high compared to other low resource languages, [99.2% of the people under 20](http://www.ins-bremen.de/fileadmin/ins-bremen/user_upload/umfrage2016/broschuere-umfrage.pdf) can't speak Low German in Northern Germany.
 As it is mainly present in very old generations, also the online resources of Low German are limited.
+Moreover Low German has its own vocabulary and grammar which prevents a word by word translation from German to Low German.
+Another characteristic of Low German is the wide variety of spelling.
+In each region you have a slightly different Low German with its own dialect and its own spelling.
+For the same Low German word you might find several writings.
+The online dictionairy from [Peter Hansen](http://niederdeutsche-literatur.de/) gives a good overview about the different spellings.

 ## Available data